Location tracking

 Keep your device charged during long events.
 A portable battery pack is recommended for officials on course all day.

-- Check that location permissions are set to “Always” in your device settings.
+- Check that location permission is set to Always ("Allow all the time" on Android) in your device settings.

 - Ensure you're in an active race with tracking enabled for your role.